falcosecurity/falco-website/content/en/docs/event-sources/kernel/_index.md

 > **Please note**: we will try to do our best to keep this as the minimum required set but due to [some issues with CO-RE relocations](https://lore.kernel.org/bpf/CAGQdkDvYU_e=_NX+6DRkL_-TeH3p+QtsdZwHkmH0w3Fuzw0C4w@mail.gmail.com/T/#u) it is possible that this changes in the future.

-## Userspace instrumentation (no longer maintained)
+## Userspace instrumentation (deprecated)

 {{% pageinfo color="warning" %}}
-[The pdig project](https://github.com/falcosecurity/pdig) is currently in archived status.
-Falco still has support for userspace instrumentation, but `pdig` is not actively maintained currently.
+The userspace instrumentation is deprecated and it will be removed in Falco `0.37.0`.
 {{% /pageinfo %}}

 Differently from the other drivers, as the name suggests, userspace instrumentation happens 100% in userspace.